 Under the alternatives, planned roads and rights-of-way are subject to best management practices.
 Project planning will also identify riparian habitat conservation areas and management objectives, seasonal closures, and relocation or obliteration of roads, especially in, or near, riparian habitat.
 Temporary road construction will be considered on a project-level basis under all alternatives, but these roads may only be built in riparian habitat conservation areas when the short-term negative effects are outweighed by long-term benefits (such as restoration).
-Temporary roads will be decommissioned upon the completion of project implementation.
+When project implementation is complete, temporary roads will be decommissioned.
 If these measures are properly implemented, impacts to aquatic habitat due to roads and rights-of-way from any of the alternatives should be minimized over the life of the plan.

 Recreation.
 Recreation in the decision area is likely to increase over the life of the plan.
-Potential impacts are difficult to describe in detail since the specifics in recreation trends and development are unforeseeable.
-Any development of new recreation sites and expansion of existing sites will involve planning and consistency with BMPs and management actions (Appendices B and P).
+Potential impacts are difficult to describe in detail because specific recreation trends and development are generally unforeseeable.
+Any development of new recreation sites and expansion of existing sites would require planning and consistency with BMPs and management actions (Appendices B and P).